Home

 Every diaper pail stinks!
 Especially a cloth diaper pail!
 If you have ever fought diaper pail or trash can odors, then you know how toxic some of the chemical deodorant solutions can be.
 That's why tea tree oil is one of the best diaper pail friends you can have!.

-I mean that tea tree oil will remove and destroy many of the odors that are in the air.
+I mean that tea tree oil can often remove many of the odors that are in the air.

 Tea Tree Oil and Lavender Diaper Pail Deodorizer